By Hubert Walker for CoinWeek ….

 But these are trivial obstacles compared to the now sadly predictable issues customers face when trying to order any hotly anticipated coin or numismatic product from the Mint’s website.
 As we are all woefully familiar with by this point, far too many collectors had to contend with a slow or crashing website and, despite their own best efforts, were unable to purchase the coins before they became unavailable.
 Numerous anecdotes present different variations on the scenario, but ultimately the United States Mint failed once again to plan adequately for the overload of web traffic–an especially frustrating failure in the Year of the Pandemic when more people than ever are staying at home and buying more of everything online.

-Still, it can be argued that the Mint can’t please everybody and that there are bound to be a few hiccups no matter what.
-Mint Director David J. Ryder issued a statement to address some of these issues, and CoinWeek has written a reply to Ryder and its own commentary on the turmoil surrounding this week’s release that we will be publishing shortly.
+Still, the Mint can’t please everybody and there are bound to be a few hiccups no matter what.
+U.S. Mint Director David J. Ryder issued a statement to address some of these issues.